scriptrdotio/howto/tutorials/endtoendapp1/README.md

 ## Open the dashboard in the browser

 Before opening the dahboard in the browser, turn it into a secure dashboard, i.e. a page that can only display data to authenticated and authorized users.
-On that purpose, click the small red lock icon on the right corner of the screen:
+On that purpose, click the small green lock icon on the right corner of the screen:

 - Remove "anonymous" (allows for non authenticated access)
 - Select "authenticated" (restrict access to users/devices of your account) from the drop-down.
 - Click "add" and confirm your choice with "Yes".
+- Save your changes.

 ![acl](./acl1.png)

+The green lock turns into red to indicate that the dashboard is now only accessible by authenticated users.
+Click **View** in the toolbar to open the dashboard in the browser.

 ## Let's try again